Dell-Networking/PoC-OpenLADP-plus-DES/README.md

 This repository's main aim is to simplify testing of LDAP authentication setup with Dell Enterprise SONIC (DES) by providing easy to use ansible playbooks to simplify the setup  of Linux and Active Directory (AD) like structures using OpenLDAP instance.

+Active Directory part doesn't rely on any  ``POSIX`` add-ons or overlays to be installed, and switch [example](src/sonic-ad-ldap-config) configuration will work against a real Active Directory server too.

 In both cases, the easiest approach was taken:

 - no group names to be stored in LDAP